atrevbot/jot/README.md

 #### Arguments

-Time
-    Hour increments defined as decimal number or fraction w/o spaces (e.g. 0.25, 1/4)
+Time: Hour increments defined as decimal number or fraction w/o spaces (e.g. 0.25, 1/4)

-Client
-    The handle of the client to record time against.
+Client: The handle of the client to record time against.
 Client must exist in config file from previous create command

 #### Options

-`-m`/`--message`: message
-    An optional message to record w/ added time
+`-m`/`--message`: An optional message to record w/ added time

-`-p`/`--project`: project
-    An optional project to record time against for specified client.
+`-p`/`--project`: An optional project to record time against for specified client.
 If project does not exist for client, a new one will be created.
 Time entries can be updated to change project later.

 #### Example